-How the certificate is added Description Supported devices User upload to UEM Self-Service Users can upload certificates to BlackBerry UEM Self- Service.
-BlackBerry UEM then pushes the certificate to the users devices.
-If the certificate is associated with a user credential profile, devices and BlackBerry Dynamics apps can use these certificates for certificate-based authentication and to connect to your work Wi-Fi network, work VPN, and work mail server. iOS Android BlackBerry 10 User import On BlackBerry 10 devices, users can import client certificates into the device's certificate store in the "Security and Privacy" section of the "System Settings".
+How the certificate is added Description Supported devices User upload to UEM If your organization has an on-premises BlackBerry iOS Self-Service UEM environment, users can upload certificates to BlackBerry UEM Self-Service.
+BlackBerry UEM then Android pushes the certificate to the users devices.
+BlackBerry 10 If the certificate is associated with a user credential profile, devices and BlackBerry Dynamics apps can use these certificates for certificate-based authentication and to connect to your work Wi-Fi network, work VPN, and work mail server.
+This feature is not supported in BlackBerry UEM Cloud.
+User import On BlackBerry 10 devices, users can import client Android certificates into the device's certificate store in the "Security and Privacy" section of the "System Settings".
 Certificates intended for use by the work browser or for sending S/MIME-protected messages from the work email account can be imported from the file system on the device or from a network location that is accessible from the work space.
-On Android devices, users can add certificates to the device native keystore for use with BlackBerry Dynamics apps.
-Android BlackBerry 10 Smart cards Users can import S/MIME and SSL certificates to their devices from a smart card.
+BlackBerry 10 On Android devices, users can add certificates to the device native keystore for use with BlackBerry Dynamics apps.
+Smart cards Users can import S/MIME and SSL certificates to their devices from a smart card.
 BlackBerry 10